machanism-org/machai/gw-maven-plugin/src/site/markdown/index.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.machanism.machai/gw-maven-plugin.svg)](https://central.sonatype.com/artifact/org.machanism.machai/gw-maven-plugin) [![bindex](https://img.shields.io/badge/bindex-blue.svg)](https://raw.githubusercontent.com/machanism-org/machai/refs/heads/main/gw-maven-plugin/bindex.json)

+Here's the edited text as a single section:

 ## Introduction

-**GW Maven Plugin** is the Maven adapter for the [Machai Ghostwriter application](https://machai.machanism.org/ghostwriter/index.html).
-It brings guided, AI-assisted file processing into a Maven build so that teams can analyze and maintain source code, tests, documentation, site content, configuration, and other project files from the same workflow.
-The plugin discovers Maven project context, reads provider configuration and credentials, exposes Java class-introspection tools, and delegates the actual work to Ghostwriter processors.
+The **GW Maven Plugin** is the Maven adapter for the [Machai Ghostwriter application](https://machai.machanism.org/ghostwriter/index.html).
+It integrates guided, AI-assisted file processing into Maven builds, enabling teams to analyze and maintain source code, tests, documentation, site content, configuration, and other project files within their existing workflow.
+The plugin discovers Maven project context, reads provider configuration and credentials, exposes Java class introspection tools, and delegates the actual work to Ghostwriter processors.

-Its design follows [Guided File Processing](https://www.machanism.org/guided-file-processing/index.html): guidance comments embedded in files describe the desired change, and Ghostwriter uses those instructions while scanning and updating the selected paths.
-The `gw:gw` goal processes files containing guidance, while `gw:act` applies a named act or a user-supplied prompt.
+Its design follows the [Guided File Processing](https://www.machanism.org/guided-file-processing/index.html) pattern: guidance comments embedded in files describe desired changes, and Ghostwriter uses these instructions to scan and update selected paths.
+The `gw:gw` goal processes files containing guidance, while `gw:act` applies a named act or user-supplied prompt.
 Both goals support project-wide and per-module execution, exclusions, extra instructions, model selection, and Maven settings integration.

-The implementation supports Maven projects and no-POM directories for the aggregator goals. `gw:gw` can coordinate modules itself, including parallel execution; `gw:act` processes modules in reverse order when it is coordinating the build, with submodules handled before parent modules.
-Per-module variants (`gw:gw-per-module` and `gw:act-per-module`) instead participate in Maven's standard reactor and require a Maven project.
+The implementation supports both Maven projects and no-POM directories for aggregator goals.
+The `gw:gw` goal can coordinate modules independently, including parallel execution; `gw:act` processes modules in reverse order when coordinating the build, handling submodules before parent modules.
+Per-module variants (`gw:gw-per-module` and `gw:act-per-module`) participate in Maven's standard reactor and require a Maven project.

-### Act prompt syntax

-For a predefined act, pass its name directly.
-For a prompt-only act, prefix the prompt with `>` so it is interpreted as user input rather than an act name.
+For the `act` goal, you can use a predefined act by passing its name directly.
+For a prompt-only act, prefix the prompt with `>` to indicate user input rather than an act name.
 Additional prompt text can follow an act name:

 ```bash
 mvn gw:act -Dgw.act=review